 Holy Ghost Parish Offices go along with APS on bad weather delays and closures.
-When snow and freezing are bad, please look to these resources for information.
-On the internet look at aps.edu or kob.com or 770kkob.com (school delays and closures are on their home screen).
-You may also listen to KKOB 770am for updates.
-When there is a delay, our offices will open at 10am.
-When there is a closure, our offices will close for the day and daily Mass and all scheduled meetings are cancelled.
+When snow and freezing are bad, please look to these resources for information: Online look at aps.edu or KOB.com or KOAT.com.
+When there is a delay, our offices will open at 10AM.
+When there is a closure, our offices will close for the day and daily Mass along with all scheduled meetings are cancelled.
 If you have questions, please contact the parish office at 265-5957.

 Are You A Registered Parishioner?